-In your view, is the apprentice competent to: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Can install and configure network components,
+In your view, is the apprentice competent to: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Can install and configure network components, including switches, routers and firewalls?

 - Met you have observed this behaviour in the apprentice most of the time. - Exceeded you have observed this behaviour in the apprentice all of the time. - Not Met you have not observed this behaviour in the apprentice.